Why small birds gang up on larger birds and why the larger birds let them

 It also allowed me to catch glimpses of telling plumage details, such as the often-hidden orange or red stripe on the Eastern Kingbird’s crown and the Northern Mockingbird’s striking white wing and tail patches.

 Birding is not simply an exercise in ticking species off a list.
 It’s more enjoyable, I think, to watch how birds behave.
 Seeing a songbird take on a hawk more than twice its size is about as thrilling as it gets.

 William Jobes is a print and broadcast journalist.
-He also wrote about Susquehanna State Park, Havre de Grace, Maryland, Hotspot Near You No. 72, Barnegat Lighthouse State Park, Barnegat Light, New Jersey, No. 77, and Middle Creek WMA, Kleinfeltersville, Pennsylvania, No. 126; and Mercer Meadows, Lawrence Township, New Jersey, No. 178.
+He also wrote about Susquehanna State Park, Havre de Grace, Maryland, Hotspot Near You No. 72; Barnegat Lighthouse State Park, Barnegat Light, New Jersey, No. 77; Middle Creek WMA, Kleinfeltersville, Pennsylvania, No. 126; and Mercer Meadows, Lawrence Township, New Jersey, No. 178.